Mike Rotunda: End of Money Inc., Return to singles competition, feuds with Razor Ramon and Tatanka and Million Dollar Corporation and departure (1993-1995)

-In mid-1994 he joined his former partner DiBiase's Million Dollar Corporation, originally the plan was to have his brother in law Barry Windham return reunite with Schyster and form a new tag team under the name "The New Money Inc." and they would have a big feud with Lex Luger and Tatanka but Windham wasn't up to it and Schyster was paired with Bam Bam Bigelow and after an unsuccessful effort to regain tag team gold.
+In 1994, Schyster's former partner DiBiase returned but as a manager (and commentator) and formed the Million Dollar Corporation and Schyster quickly joined the stable.
+Originally the plan was to have Schyster returned to tag team competition and have Barry Windham return as Schyster's partner and form "The New Money Inc." with DiBiase as their manager and have Schyster and Windham start a long feud with Tatanka and Lex Luger.
+However, Windham wasn't able to sign a deal with the WWF and thus Tatanka turned heel and joined Schyster in the corporation and Schyster began teaming with Bam Bam Bigelow in which they beat The Headshrinkers by disqualification at SummerSlam.
+The match was supposed to be for the WWF Tag Team Championship, but The Headshrinkers lost the belts to Diesel & Shawn Michaels the night before at a house show.

 Schyster later refocused on singles wrestling.
 His feud with The Undertaker included Schyster repossessing the headstone of a child, and interfering in a Casket Match between The Undertaker and Yokozuna.
 When the two eventually squared off at the 1995 Royal Rumble, the Undertaker was victorious following a chokeslam, but Schyster stole his urn after the match.
 I.R.S. then competed less frequently on WWF TV.
 His final three appearances on TV being a loss to Savio Vega in a King of the Ring qualifying match in June 1995, the July 17, 1995, edition of Monday Night Raw in a losing effort against Shawn Michaels and later that month as a lumberjack at In Your House 2: The Lumberjacks.
 His final appearance came on July 30, 1995, at a house show in Jean, Nevada, where he unsuccessfully challenged Shawn Michaels for the Intercontinental Championship.
-After this Rotunda then left the WWF.
+Schyster was to start a feud with Duke "The Dumpster" Droese but Rotunda left the WWF in a contract dispute.